lucas-a-meyer/lucas-a-meyer.github.io/_posts/2021-07-13-so-you-want-to-be-a-manager.md

 ---
 layout: post
-title: So you want to be a manager
+title: "So you want to be a manager"
 date: 2021-07-13 12:00 -0400
 categories: management
 ---